seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## Reef Report

-Next you will create a coral reef report using a reef extent datasource.
+Next you will create a coral reef report that uses a reef extent datasource.
 Here is an image of it displayed in QGIS.
 Notice that the coral is entirely in shallow water around the island coastline and atolls.

 ![Reef Extent](./assets/reef-extent.jpg)